Geometric optics approximation for the Einstein vacuum equations: The hierarchy of equations

-The background system is a coupled transport-wave system which admits a triangular structure.
+The background system admits a triangular structure.
 It will be solved in Section \ref{section solving bg system} and all the estimates and support properties of the background perturbations are given in Theorem \ref{theo bg system}.
-The purpose of the equations \eqref{eq F1}-\eqref{eq F22} is given in Section \ref{section guide}.
-Their exact expression follows from the computations performed in Section \ref{section Ricci}.
+Since \eqref{eq F1}, \eqref{eq F21} and \eqref{eq F22} are first order transport equation, the initial data for the background system consist in